descarteslabs/descarteslabs-python/README.md

 - Added a new `common.dltile` library that performs geospatial transforms and tiling operations.

+### Metadata/Catalog V1 - Changed

+- **breaking** Image (Scene) metadata now accepts and returns the `bucket` and `directory` fields as lists of strings, of a length equal to that of the `files` fields.
+This allows the file assets making up an image to live in different locations.
+When creating new images, a simple string can still be provided for these fields.
+It will automatically be converted to a list of (duplicated) strings as necessary.

 ### Scenes - Changed

 - Scenes now uses the client-side `dltile` library to make DLTiles.
 This improves performance when creating a large number of DLTile objects.